TravelModellingGroup/Documentation/tmg-documentation/1.5/tmgtoolbox/ImportBinaryMatrix.md

 This is used to import a matrix with a binary format into Emme for use within Desktop and Modeller.

+> [!NOTE]
 > If a matrix that needs to be imported uses the CSV format, please use the following tool "Emme Standard Toolbox" -> "Data Management" -> "Matrix" -> "Import matrix data from CSV".

 ## Opening the Tool